Counter-terrorism Rapid Response

 The Counter-terrorism Rapid Response (Italian: Antiterrorismo Pronto Impiego, or ATPI), formed in 1983, is a special police unit of Italy's Guardia di Finanza.
 It is tasked with counter-terrorism operations and the protection of VIPs and places of interest in the country.
 The ATPI has also participated in operations in Albania, Kosovo, and Hungary.

 History

 The ATPI was founded in 1983 during Italy's Years of Lead.
 It is the special-operations component of the Guardia di Finanza.
-The force's predecessor was the SVATPI (Scorta Antiterrorismo Pronto Impiego), formed in 1977 to combat robberies by the Red Brigades of the Bank of Italy's armored cars.
+The force's predecessor was the SVATPI (Scorta Valori Antiterrorismo Pronto Impiego), formed in 1977 to combat robberies by the Red Brigades of the Bank of Italy's armored cars.
 The SVATPI also escorted prominent individuals, including the Minister of Finance, to prevent kidnapping.

 Mission

 The unit specializes in counter-terrorism activity, supervising airports, ports, and other sensitive targets.
 It also combats illicit trafficking, focusing on organized crime, drug and weapons smuggling, and illegal immigration.
 The ATPI also supports the operations of local and regional governments, deploying teams of marksmen during drug-seizure operations or tactical units for high-risk tasks, and can act as riot units in a serious threat to the public order.
 The ATPI is the escort service for the Minister of Economy and Finance.
 The unit is trained in the liberation of hostages, and has operated in missions abroad.